kovach/web2/docs/live.md

 ### Summary
 Programs have a simple structure: an ordered list of rules.
-Thus it is easy to localize changes to a program, and the immediate provenance of an output tuple need only refer to one rule or reduction operation.
-Logical rules give a way to fold together equivalent proofs for relations that are like properties, and ordinary `=>` rules support relations that are more like events.
+Thus it is easy to localize changes to a program, and the immediate cause of an output tuple need only refer to one rule or reduction operation.
+Logical rules give a way to fold together equivalent proofs for relations that are like properties, and `=>` rules support relations that are more like events.

 Since a provenance record stores the rule that was matched, we want our rule code to be easily manipulated as data.
 Each rule has a simple syntax: a body and a head, each of which is an unordered collection of tuple clauses or constraints.
 They are amenable to *reflection*: representation as tuples.

 ### Further notes
-see
+See the
 [language reference](https://kovach.github.io/web2/docs/)
 for more detailed information.